Volunteering with rcv

 The main duties of an RCV volunteer are to ensure that all of the raptors are fed and that the facility is cleaned.

-- Feeding the birds includes preparing dead mice, day old chicks, and quail that will be fed to the raptors in rehabilitation and to our education birds.
-At our flight cages feeding will also include providing live mice to the raptors that are regaining their strength, flying ability and hunting skills.
+- Feeding the birds includes preparing dead mice, rats, day old chicks, and quail that will be fed to our education birds in prescribed amounts.

-- Cleaning involves removing soiled newspapers, sweeping up debris (old food, bird poop) and cleaning off the cage carpeting.
-We also have numerous air filters that must be cleaned every day, and the floor needs to be mopped.
+- Cleaning involves hosing out mews (raptor homes), picking up debris (pellets, old food) and providing clean water.
+At our indoor facility we have air filters that must be cleaned every day, and the floor needs to be mopped.

 These are the basic tasks that all volunteers are expected to perform.
 There are many other duties that volunteers can take on if they wish to do so, but no one gets exempted from feeding and cleaning duty.
 Volunteering at RCV is can be a bit messy but it is very rewarding to help raptors in need.

-RCV has about 20 non-releasable education birds that live with us year round.
+RCV has 10 non-releasable education birds that live with us year round.
 Each has a physical reason why they cannot be released because they cannot survive in the wild.
 Volunteers give presentations with our education birds to groups at schools, churches, community centers, fairs and parks about the work that RCV does and the raptors that we help.
 If you are interested in training to work with RCV’s education birds at public programs please let us know on your application form.
-Training with the education birds is in addition to the main feeding and cleaning training and regular duties.
+Training with the education birds is in addition to the main feeding and cleaning duties.

 How to Become an RCV Volunteer

 Anyone wishing to become an RCV volunteer needs to do the following: